-North Queensland Monsoon Trough, Associated Tropical Cyclone Koji and Severe Weather commencing 24 December 2025
+North Queensland Monsoon Trough, Associated Tropical Cyclone Koji and Severe Weather, 24 December 2025 - 11 February 2026

 1. About the program

 The objective of this assistance measure, provided under the Disaster Recovery Funding Arrangements, is to support communities to recover after an eligible disaster.